ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/openapi-tool.md

 ## Generate Ballerina service contract type from OpenAPI Contracts

-A service contract-first approach is introduced as a standout key feature using the OpenAPI tool and the HTTP package.
-By generating a service contract type directly from the OpenAPI contract, you can design services that are contract-compliant from the outset.
+By generating a service contract type directly from the OpenAPI contract, you can design services that are contract-compliant from the outset, following a service contract-first approach.
 In addition, centralizing metadata within the service contract type results in a cleaner, more maintainable codebase.

 For example,

 ```
-$bal openapi -i hello.yaml --mode service --with-service-contract
+$ bal openapi -i hello.yaml --mode service --with-service-contract
 ```

 ## Export OpenAPI contracts from Ballerina services